jentery/506v2/index.md

 ## Step 0 (Sept.
 15): Scan All the Steps

 Before our first Zoom meeting on September 15th, please take a moment to scan the course overview and steps (0-13) outlined in this schedule.
 I created a discussion forum for questions and concerns.
-Please note that the seminar policies are provided in PDF (see the overview for a link).
+Please note that, in Brightspace, the seminar policies are provided separately in PDF.
 Thank you!

 ## Step 1 (Sept.
 15): Complete a Technology Survey